 How can I get Universal Pictures movies from anywhere?

 We continue to consume a ton of content, perhaps even more now that we spend so much time in our homes.
 So, Universal Pictures, like many other companies, has started making its content available to stream, rent, or purchase on numerous platforms.

 Sadly, these platforms are often geoblocked, so you can only access them from the country they were designed for.
 Therefore, if you have to travel abroad, or want to get your hands on a movie that’s available in the US when you live in Germany, for instance, you’ll need a VPN.

 VPNs can help change your IP address, so you appear to be wherever you need to be, thus solving your problem.
-ExpressVPN is one of the best tools on the market today, running thousands of servers all over the world.
+NordVPN is one of the best tools on the market today, running thousands of servers all over the world.
 It’s also the best tool we reviewed, so we warmly recommend it.

 Here’s what you need to do to make this work:

 - Subscribe to NordVPN!
 They’re offering nearly 70% OFF the 2-year plan AND 3 months for free, so you can take advantage of the deal.

 - Get the apps you need and then find a server from your home country when traveling, or from whatever country you want to appear to be in.

 - Once connected, you can load the service you want to access in order to buy, rent, or stream the movies from Universal Pictures you want to watch.

 Where can you watch Universal Pictures movies?